happypandax/plugins/plugins/EHentai Metadata/readme.md

 # Changelog

+- `1.0.0`
+    - Updated to reflect new changes in HPX v0.10.0

 - `0.4.0b`
-    - updated for new EH website design changes
+    - updated to work on new EH website design changes

 - `0.3.0b`
     - add a default delay on `https://api.e-hentai.org/` requests, this value can be tweaked in `network.delays` inside your`config.yaml`